theShagod/indexeddb-mysql-sync-testing/README.md

  3. get offline entries and add to `var entries` and add to `synco`
  4. get changed entries in `synco` and add to `var entries` (with ids so it puts instad of adds in mysql) and PUT to `synco`
  5. add `var entries` to mysql
- 6. clear `syncoff`

- DELETING NEEDS OT BE CHANGED
- the id needs to be more specific like `synco1` and `syncoff1`
+ 6. clear `syncoff` and send `postMessage` to client that transaction is complete so that it can render the list again

+ The most useful link about postmessage and service workers: https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/message_event